Tutorial

 Notes:

-- This tutorial was developed using Python 3.9, so if you are installing Python for the first time, we recommend that version.
+- This tutorial was developed using Python 3.9, so if you are installing Python for the first time, we recommend that version or higher.
 This lesson was written in Jupyter Notebook so you can run each cell chunk individually, but you can also use a different IDE (Interactive Development Environment) of your choice.

 - If not using Jupyter, we recommend using Spyder, which has similar functionality.
 You can install both Python, Jupyter Notebooks, and Spyder by downloading Anaconda.